eclipse-zenoh/roadmap/rfcs/ALL/Key Expressions.md

 Non canon forms are forbidden on a Zenoh network, and the expected behaviour if one makes it onto the network is for the next router to drop the message associated with it.

 Zenoh's APIs are designed so that the Key Expressions your provide are validated, returning errors if they were not valid.
 To ensure your KE string is only validated once, construct a `KeyExpr` from it, and use that `KeyExpr` whenever possible.
 If you're certain that your string is a valid KE, you may use unsafe constructors to bypass these checks.

+## Culture induced performance bias
+The Zenoh team working mainly in English and coming from cultures that mostly use left-to-right writing systems, Zenoh's internals are typically developped under the assumption that higher variance parts of the key-space will be the part at higher pointer values within the string.
+Not following this assumption might result in reduced performance compared to following it.